- 28

 }

-Notice how Signal Forms requires less code, no FormBuilder injection, and most importantly -- no subscriptions to manage, which is the #1 cause of memory leaks in Angular applications.
+Notice that Signal Forms uses less code, no need to inject FormBuilder, and most importantly — no subscriptions to manage, which is the #1 cause of memory leaks in Angular applications.

 2. Zoneless Change Detection Is Now Default

-- Immediate performance improvements — no need to patch every async operation (setTimeout, Promise, HTTP calls)
+- Immediate performance improvement — no need to patch every async operation (setTimeout, Promise, HTTP call)

-- Smaller bundle size — zone.js is removed from the bundle, saving approximately 13KB (gzipped)
+- Smaller bundle size — zone.js removed from bundle, approximately 13KB (gzipped) savings

-- Easier debugging — cleaner stack traces without zone wrappers causing confusion
+- Easier debugging — cleaner stack traces without confusing zone wrappers

 For existing projects, you can migrate by enabling provideExperimentalZonelessChangeDetection() and gradually removing zone.js.
 But for new Angular 21 projects — zoneless is already the default.